John Adams Sr. (Nebraska politician)

 John Adams Sr. (February 2, 1876 – April 21, 1962) was an American minister, lawyer, and politician and a member of the unicameral Nebraska Legislature.
 He was born in Atlanta, Georgia, was a lawyer and minister in South Carolina, Washington state, and Colorado before settling in Omaha, Nebraska.
 While in South Carolina he took a civil rights case to the U.S. Supreme Court where he lost.
-He was the only black member of the Nebraska unicameral for much of his tenure from 1949–1962.
+He was the only Black member of the Nebraska Legislature for much of his tenure from 1949 to 1962.
 He was an ordained minister and at the time of his death was presiding elder of the African Methodist Episcopal Church (AME).
 As a legislator, he was an outspoken champion of civil rights and fought for fair employment practices and pensions for retired teachers.

 Life

 Adams was born February 2, 1876, in Atlanta, Georgia, to the John and Belle Adams.
 On September 16, 1902 he married Hattie Edith Bowman daughter of John and Melissa Bowman in Wilmington, North Carolina.
 He attended high school in Atlanta public schools and attended Lincoln University in Pennsylvania, Yale University, Gammon Theological Seminary, and received a Masters of Arts from AME affiliated Campbell College in Jackson, Mississippi.
 He had three sons, John, Harold S. and Ralph W. John Jr. and Ralph joined John Sr. as partners in a law practice in the 1930s.
-Adams died of a heart attack on the morning of Saturday, April 22, 1962.
+John Adams Sr. died of a heart attack on the morning of Saturday, April 22, 1962.
 The Governor and many members of the state legislature attended his funeral.